Crisphi/columnquanti/README.md

 # columnquanti
-Small script to quantify Entries of csv columns
+Small script to quantify entries of csv columns